AgoRapide/AgoRapide/README.md

+"The shape of a program should reflect only the problem it needs to solve."
+Source: [Revenge of the Nerds - Paul Graham](http://www.paulgraham.com/icad.html)

 # AgoRapide
 Lightweight pragmatic integrated library for creation of .NET REST APIs offering JSON, HTML and CSV views.
 Key-value single table database storage with data-driven entity model.
 Written in C# 7.0 using Visual Studio 2017.